hopperteam/hopper-doc/api.md

 ### `GET /apps(id: string)`
 Returns the specified app information.

-# Backend - Service Provider Communication
+# Backend - App Communication

 ### `POST /app (name: string, baseUrl: string, imageUrl: string, manageUrl: string, cert: string)`
 `cert` is a base64 encoded PEM-RSA Public Key.
-The private key is for authentication of the SP to the backend.
+The private key is for authentication of the app to the backend.

 ### `PUT /app (id: string, content: string)`
 `content` is a stringified JSON-Object containing the `verify` and `data` attribute which is base64 encoded.